asrajeh/kaldi-arabic/README.md

 I modified gale_arabic recipe to run it on Common Voice Corpus 7.0 (https://commonvoice.mozilla.org/en/datasets).
 In this version, Arabic voices are 1,052 and the total length is 117 hours.
 However, the system is trained on just 30 hours and tested on 12 hours.

 Training on a workstation (CPU: Intel 3.5 GHz, GPU: RTX 2080 Ti) took 9 hours.
-The DNN-HMM based model reach 29% WER.
+The DNN-HMM based model reached 29% WER.

 You can download the model from here (136 MB):